uae mortgage process explained Ricadi Mortgages

 Frequently Asked Questions About the UAE Mortgage Process

-Mortgage approval in Dubai and Abu Dhabi typically takes between two to four weeks, depending on documentation readiness, bank processing speed, property valuation timelines, and underwriting complexity.
+Mortgage approval in Dubai and Abu Dhabi typically takes between 3-7 days, depending on documentation readiness, bank processing speed, property valuation timelines, and underwriting complexity.

 Mortgage pre-approval is not legally mandatory in the UAE, but it is strongly recommended as it confirms eligibility early and prevents buyers from committing to properties beyond their approved budget.